bobo114/Batch-grading-for-Coding-Course/README.md

 To use the multiple tests grading script follow these steps:
 1. Download student submissions from brightspace as a batch
-2. add run_grading_multiple_tests.py into a folder containing student submission folders
+2. add run_grading_multiple_tests.py into a folder containing student submission folders (keep them in the zip file you downloaded)
 3. add a folder with all grading scripts and their additional data files to the folder
 4. rename the strings between line 33 to 41 in the following region